5 Best Loom for Weaving Scarves in 2024

 The SampleIt is a perfect loom for a person who has a small space to weave in or someone who wants to weave on a whim while at a festival or a friend’s house.
 This beginner weaving loom is a versatile loom because the weaver can weave with one or two harnesses and add an extra set of heddles to create the back shed for two-color weaving.

-The loom includes a threading hook, warping peg and clamp, and 10 x warping sticks (cardboard).
-It gives you the opportunity to try out all of your favorite rigid heddle designs.
+The loom includes a threading hook, warping peg and clamp, and 10 warping sticks (cardboard).
+It gives you the opportunity to try out all of your favorite rigid heddle designs before committing to a larger project.

 PROS: